Diegomoro415/SaoPaulo-SC/README.md

 11. Wants to registrate users by skills, age and gender.
 12. Wants to show the facilities of the club.
 13. Wants users to get to know more about the history of the club.
+14. Wants user to find the address.
-14. Wants user to find the address and links to more information.
+15. Wants user to find links to more information.

 # Design